drupal/cms-launcher/README.md

    - Delete the _drupal_ directory to remove the site files and SQLite database.

 After these steps, the application and all its data will be fully removed from your system.

+## Troubleshooting

+This section provides solutions to common problems.

+### Windows Defender Firewall is blocking the application

+On Windows, the built-in firewall may block the launcher because it needs to start a local web server.
+If the application fails to start or gives a connection error, you may need to manually allow it through the firewall.

+**Solution:**

+1. Press the Windows Key, type `Allow an app through Windows Firewall`, and open it.
+2. Click the **"Change settings"** button.
+You may need administrator permission.
+3. Click the **"Allow another app..."** button at the bottom.
+4. In the new window, click **"Browse..."** and navigate to where you installed the launcher (usually at `C:\Users\YOUR_USERNAME\AppData\Local\Programs\cms-launcher`).
+Select `Launch Drupal CMS.exe` and click **"Open"**.
+5. Click the **"Add"** button to add the application to the firewall list.
+6. You will now see the launcher in the list.
+Ensure that the checkboxes for **"Private"** and **"Public"** are checked.
+7. Click **"OK"** to save your changes.
+The launcher should now be able to connect properly.

 ## Sponsorship